derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 ### B2029

-They're a Bitcoin [meetup/workshop group](https://b2029.org/about) based in Berlin.
+They're a Bitcoin [meetup and workshop group](https://b2029.org/about) based in Berlin.

 >We're are a group of Bitcoin enthusiasts who are keen to learn more about developing on the MetaNet.

 They seem to be quite active.

 #### Testing it out

 I don't have anything to test.
 The website is nice and I recognize several names and faces.

 #### Conclusion

 It's real and alive.
 I'm not sure a meetup group really qualifies to be on this list, but I think that's subjective.

 ### BSV Devs

 I've already used [BSV Devs](https://www.bsvdevs.com/) several times in the course of doing this research.

 BSV Devs is a BSV ecosystem aggregator focusing on software tools and applications.

 #### Testing it out

 It's easy to use and their search function has worked for me several times.
 Many of the links are outdated however and I think dead projects should be deleted eventually.